Historic Carson House Banner

 During the colonial period, land grants were usually kept relatively small.
 The fear was that large estates would spread the population out too far and restrict the growth of the colony.
 However, the 640 acre limit used in the flatlands was often waived in the mountainous regions of the state.
 It was also not uncommon for a single individual to receive multiple land grants, just as John Carson did in 1778.

-The procedure for obtaining a land grant was the same no matter the size of number of the property.
-The person seeking the grant would find a tract of land that hand not already been granted.
+The procedure for obtaining a land grant was the same no matter the size of the property.
+The person seeking the grant would find a tract of land that had not already been granted.
 A surveyor would then locate the tract using the traditional English method of Metes and Bounds.
 That is, they would use existing physical features of the local geography along with directions and distances as well as other known tracts of land.
 Natural features like trees, boulders, and rivers as well as man made features like walls, roads, or structures could be used.
 All of that would be written down in prose style describing the entire perimeter of the property and returning to the start point.

 Family Ties in WNC

 After John Carson received these grants, he built his first home and married Rachel McDowell, daughter of local dignitary “Hunting John” McDowell.
 At this point the McDowells had been in the colonies for at least 2 generations.
-“Hunting John” received his first land grants in 1768.
+“Hunting John” received his first land grant in 1768.
 Both Carson and the McDowells came from large Scots-Irish families and would go on to lead the most powerful and important families in this part of Western North Carolina.

 It was in this house where Rachel Carson gave birth to the first seven of John Carson’s children.